-Japan is set to host the 2019 Rugby World Cup next year (20 September to 2 November).
-If you got lucky in the first round of ballot sales, it’s time to start planning!
+Japan is in the hot seat for the 2019 Rugby World Cup, happening until 2 November.
+If you got lucky with tickets, it’s time to start planning!
 Game venues in southern Japan – like Kumamoto Stadium and Fukuoka Hakatanomori Stadium – are teeming with side trips.
 We’ve pulled together some of the region’s must-do sites for you.

 Stunning Sengan-en Garden